samuelodumu/samuelodumu/README.md

 - 👋 Hi, I’m Samuel Odumu (though you already knew that)
-- 👀 I’m interested in perfecting my frontend development skills...and books :)
+- 👀 I’m interested in perfecting my frontend development skills...and chess :)
 - 🌱 I’m currently learning javascript and git
 - 💞️ I’m looking to collaborate on a new or mid level frontend project
 - 📫 E-mail me let's talk @themainsamuel@gmail.com